-Gallery Paris-Beijing is pleased to welcome Liu Bolin for his fifth solo exhibition, Hiding on the 38th Parallel North, which marks the artist’s return to more politically engaged statements.
+Gallery Paris-B is pleased to welcome Liu Bolin for his fifth solo exhibition, Hiding on the 38th Parallel North, which marks the artist’s return to more politically engaged statements.

 In June 2018, Liu Bolin went to North Korea for the first time, in order to carry out a series of 7 performances on the theme of individual liberties.

 The last overtly totalitarian regime in history, North Korea is a world unto itself.
 Liu Bolin has witnessed the abnegation of a people who live immersed in the cult of the figures of the Kim dynasty, enclosed within a centralized economy founded upon the ideology of juche: military, economic and political self-sufficiency.
 The North Koreans benefit from only minimal international humanitarian aid, and the few rare foreign products are imported from China, its main commercial partner.

 For Liu Bolin, a son of the Cultural Revolution who has personal experience with censorship, this journey brings him back to the genesis of his first works.
 The new photographs from Hiding in Pyongyang echo his famous performances from the early 2000s, in which the artist disappears in front of communist propaganda posters and slogans.
 The language may be different, but the message is the same: The Workers’ Party praises the army, a blossoming working class and devotion to the state.
 In North Korea, he once again experiences the disappearance of the individual resulting from the ambition of collective thinking.

 By hiding in front of the North Korean regime’s omnipresent images of indoctrination, within a hyper-structured system that leaves no room for the unexpected, Liu Bolin once again puts his silent protest into action.